halostatue/stars/README.md

 *   [phbaer/lxc-tools](https://github.com/phbaer/lxc-tools) - Admin tools for LXC
 *   [gf3/dotfiles](https://github.com/gf3/dotfiles) - Configurations for the tools I use every day
 *   [nvie/gitflow](https://github.com/nvie/gitflow) - Git extensions to provide high-level repository operations for Vincent Driessen's branching model.
-*   [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 2,000+ contributors) framework for managing your zsh configuration.
-Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.

 ## Smalltalk